Agility Training Exercises For Dogs – Itsaboutdog

 Agility is incompatible with “agile.”
 It’s all about the base; educating your dog to be conscious of their hindquarters can help maintain optimal physical health.

-To effectively navigate around obstacles, they must learn to keep their back paws near the surface.
-A competent trainer will demonstrate to you how to promote your dog’s fluid, secure gait for both short-term agility and long-term, healthy mobility.
+Dogs must learn to keep their back paws near the surface to navigate obstacles effectively.
+A competent trainer will demonstrate how to promote your dog’s fluid, secure gait for both short-term agility and long-term, healthy mobility.

-Along with maintaining a healthy weight and making time to warm up and cool down before and after training, part of this responsibility should also involve keeping your dog in excellent physical condition.
-Please note that there is no guarantee that your dog’s newfound back-end control will stop them from swooshing their tails in delight to knock over wine glasses off coffee tables.
+This responsibility should also involve keeping your dog in excellent physical condition.
+Along with maintaining a healthy weight and making time to warm up and cool down before and after training, please note that there is no guarantee that your dog’s newfound back-end control will stop them from swooshing their tails in delight to knock over wine glasses off coffee tables.

-You may remember from earlier in this piece that having dogs that are simple to teach will help you in agility training.
+You may remember from earlier in this piece that having simple dogs to teach will help you in agility training.

 You’ll have a newfound respect for your dog’s ability to pay attention and obey commands as soon as they finish the course and obey your commands.
 This gives you more authority and compliance in other contexts as well.